 If the continuous conversion mode (single channel continuous conversion mode or sequence continuous conversion mode) is used, the ADC enable will not be automatically turned off after the conversion is completed.
-Setting ADC\START.START to 0 will turn off continuous conversion and automatically turn off ADC enable.
+Setting ADC_START.START to 0 will turn off continuous conversion and automatically turn off ADC enable.

-When using the sequential interrupted conversion mode, the ADC enable is automatically turned off when the conversion of all selected channels is completed.
+When using sequence intermittent conversion mode, when all selected channels are converted, the ADC enable is automatically turned off.